| |

 a local family name by the senior Traditional Owners

+of Uluru.
 On 19 July 1873, the surveyor William Gosse visited

 Uluru and named it Ayers Rock in honour of the then-Chief